thepaperpilot/thepaperpilot.github.io/site/garden/fedi-v2/index.md

 [NextGraph](https://docs.nextgraph.org/en/introduction/) looks very similar to what we're trying to build.
 My only note is really that it gives a bit of a crypto vibe through decisions like calling identities "wallets" that I think may make it fall into the same problems nostr has, but conceptually its _really_ similar to everything discussed here, which is great!
 It should be incredibly easy to interoperate, at the very least.

-<span id="66527b3e-58af-41c4-8345-5c0951e42f54"><h2>Identity</h2></span>
+<span id="66527b3e-58af-41c4-8345-5c0951e42f54"><h2>[Decentralized Identity](/garden/decentralized-identity/index.md)</h2></span>

-The new fediverse should have a fully [Decentralized Identity](/garden/federated-identity/index.md), where it's completely attached to the client rather than any server(s).
-This means you don't have to pick a server, worry about your chosen server going down, or that yout identity will become associated with an undesired community.
-It can properly allow you to engage in your variety of interests without having to associate any as core enough to attach your identity to.
+The decentralized fediverse should have a fully decentralized identity, where it's completely attached to the client rather than any server(s).
+This means you don't have to pick a server, worry about your chosen server going down, or that your identity will become associated with an undesired community.
+It can properly allow you to engage in your variety of interests without having to associate your identity with just one.

-This identity can be accomplished by the client merely generating a private and public key, which can then be stored however the user pleases.
-Reasonably, there's be default options to back up the private key to Google drive or alternatives, as most users will not desire to go the extra effort of backing up their identity without relying on big storage websites.
-But for those who wish, you could keep the identity solely on the device, or choose your own method of storage and backup.

-The client can sign messages using the private key and distribute it through whatever means they wish, and it can be verified as sent by that identity using the public key to decode the message.
-In this context, messages could also refer to any other signed information, such as a bundle of profile information.

-For casual conversation, a nickname in the profile data should be sufficient.
-Once a client interacts with someone, they can be added as a contact as a way of verifying the next conversation with someone with that username is actually the same person as before.
-For situations where you want to verify an identity actually has a credentials they claim, you can query a nameserver that vouches for them.
-For example, whitehouse.gov would have a nameserver that specifies which identity is the actual president of the United States (and other government officials).
-There could be nameservers that allow you to openly "register" your identity with them to get a unique human readable username you can include on billboards or other visual media where you want someone to be able to memorize the identifier, rather than scan a QR code or something.
-For more details on how these decentralized usernames would work, check out [Petnames](https://spritely.institute/static/papers/petnames.html).

-Through cryptography, you can be confident messages are verifiably sent by someone with access to the private key, and that the message was not tampered with.
-These are guarantees you can't make with the current server centric fediverse.

-If you lose access to your account, it's gone forever.
-That is why I think there should be defaults to backup your private key to existing reliable servers, even if they're owned by large corporations.
-Otherwise I would see someone have their phone stolen, lost, or upgraded and be surprised when their account is now inaccessible.

-If you do lose your account and create a new identity, you could have others "vouch" for the new identity being an alias for the previous identity.
-You could verify your new identity with people IRL, and then other clients can see those vouches publicly and, after sufficient quantity, just implicitly assume they're the same (although with some sort of indicator, so if this gets abused, users are at least aware of the possibility of impersonation.
+By relying on signed messages, content (posts, profile information, etc.) is also not attached to any specific delivery system.
+Relay servers, a USB stick, or QR code could all work and still have the guarantees it was written by someone with the private key and has not been tampered with.
+It should be noted that none of the major social media platforms existing today can give verifiable proof a message was not tampered with.

 ## Servers